ABOUT THE PROGRAM

 "Open" tournaments: "Open" is a popular term used describing events that allow all players eligible.
 Beginner to Pro, players of any skill level are eligible to enter and compete for, usually, the most substantial prizes of the tournament where less experienced players sometimes qualify for cheaper entry fees.
 "Open Doubles" is usually deemed the main doubles event of a multi-event tournament where players must team with a partner for the competition, and "Open Singles" deems players to compete individually.
 "Open Mixed Doubles" is a format requiring a male/female pair-up for the teams involved.
 The "Open Draw" format allows anyone to sign-up and the teams are determined by a random draw concept.
 The Program uses the term "Open Championship" to describe a format where players are allowed to enter and compete alone and/or along with partners--up to four players, allowing players to share the "team entry fee" expense accordingly.

-Handicap Events: Is events open to any skill level of player, but additional requirements may be deemed necessary for higher rated teams to accomplish in order to win a game during a match.
-For example, a "two-point handicap requirement" means that the higher rated team will have to score two points, then rake their counter back to zero and then attempt to score the additional five points necessary to win the game.
-While at the same time, the lower rated team is only required to score the traditional five points.
+Spot-in-Advance Events: is an event we employ that is open to any skill level of player, but features additional requirements that may be deemed necessary for higher rated teams to accomplish in order to win a game during a match.
+For example, a "two-point spot-in-advance requirement" means that the higher rated team will have to score two points, then rake their counter back to zero and then attempt to score the traditional five points necessary to win the game.
+While at the same time, the lower rated team is only required to score the traditional five points to earn the game win.
 Winners of these matches are determined by the best of three games.
-The Program has a scale that is used to determine handicap requirements during a match.
+The Program has a scale that is used to determine spot-advance requirements during a match.
 It employs the Class Point Rating System.
-For additional information on handicap procedures, go to the [HANDICAP TOURNAMENT] page.
+For additional information on spot-in-advance procedures, go to the [SPOT-IN-ADVANCE TOURNAMENT] page.
+The tournament procedure is similar to what we referred to as our "handicap tournament procedure" upon a time ago.

 Domination: is an event established by the Program years ago as a result of gambling restrictions.
 Now used occasionally, the format sets up the situation where you can pay players to play a game of foosball, or get paid to play.
 Whether it's playing singles, or with a partner, the format is a great aid for practice and/or a proof of dominating skills--which is where it gets it's name.
 It's nothing but legal money games, but money games tend to motivate foosball players to perform at their top-level of play.
 Exposure to a quality players top-level play can be valuable experiences for the still-learning competitors.